Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 - Use it in place of lettuce on burgers and other favorites!

-Store this coleslaw in an air-tight container in the refrigerator for 3-5 days.
+Store leftover coleslaw in an air-tight container in the refrigerator for 3-5 days.
 After a couple of days, it may release a bit of water, drain it away (and add a tiny bit of mayonnaise if needed).

 Unfortunately, coleslaw made with a mayonnaise base will not freeze well.